teamwork makes the dream work

-While a rather small group of people plan the event, it's the collection of volunteers that make it happen!
+While a rather small group of people plan the even, it's the collection of volunteers that make it happen!
 The Empty Bowls Project easily draws volunteers who wish to be a part of a family-fun experience and give their time and energy in support of Helping Hands.
-With more than 100 adults and youth rallying together on the day of the event, there is an energetic, happy group of teams that come together to create a well-oiled machine.
+With more than 100 adults and youth rallying together on the day of the event, there is an energetic, happy group of teams that comes together to create a well-oiled machine.

-So, how does it really work?
+So how does Empty bowls project really work?

-It's magical to walk the event room and appreciate the liveliness of the community that has come together to support Helping Hands.
+It is magical to walk the event room and appreciate the liveliness of the community that has come together to support Helping Hands.
 So many smiles, so much laughter and volunteers high-fiving each other!

 You can donate by mailing a check to Helping Hands at: